Table of Contents

 Avoid Bad Company

 Once there was a boy named Aman who was kind and hardworking.
 After changing schools, he made new friends who often skipped classes and made fun of teachers.
-Slowly, Aman also started copying their habits.
+Slowly, Aman also started copying their habits, and his grades began to fall.

 Moral: Avoid bad company to stay on the right path.